 While earning an undergraduate degree in religious studies at North Central College in suburban Chicago, Victoria Moran received a Richter Fellowship for Foreign Study, leading to the 1985 publication of one of the first books ever written on veganism, Compassion the Ultimate Ethic.

-Since then, Victoria has become a sought-after speaker and the bestselling author of twelve books including Main Street Vegan, Creating a Charmed Life, and The Love-Powered Diet.
-Fans of her work range from Michael Moore to Ellen Degeneres, and she was featured twice on Oprah.
+Since then, she has become a sought-after speaker and the bestselling author of books including Main Street Vegan, Creating a Charmed Life, and The Love-Powered Diet.
+Fans of her work range from Michael Moore to Ellen Degeneres, and she appeared twice on Oprah.

 Known for combining the ethical, spiritual, and health aspects of enlightened vegan living, Moran hosts of the weekly Main Street Vegan podcast; directs Main Street Vegan Academy, an in-person program in NYC to train and certify vegan lifestyle coaches; and she’s president of Main Street Vegan Productions, backing films and events that promote a kinder, gentler world.